The Music Studio

 0 Comments

 Let’s face it: kids today have a lot going on.
 School, homework, sports, activities… and somewhere in the mix, they’re also supposed to be learning an instrument.
 Music lessons can be a highlight of their week—or a frustrating struggle—depending on a few key things.
 And one of the most overlooked, but truly important factors?
-The practice environment at home.
+The playing environment at home.

-Now, before I go on, let me say this: I don’t typically do in-home lessons.
+That said...a short story: I don’t typically do in-home lessons.
 I prefer to teach in my own studio where everything’s set up for success and focus.
 But several years ago, I made a rare exception for a sweet student who had broken her leg.
 She couldn’t come to me, so I came to her.

 The family was lovely—truly supportive of music, always encouraging, and a joy to work with.
 But when I arrived, I was completely caught off guard by the practice setup.
 The home itself was clean, well-kept, and beautiful.
 But the piano?
 Not so much.